-Analysis | The GOP says its voting bills are about restoring faith in elections.
-The actual restrictions tell a different tale.
+Analysis | What the GOP voting restrictions actually do vs. what proponents claim

 - Ban nonprofits from funding elections.

-- Limit the use of buses to transport early voters to only emergencies.
+- Limit the use of buses to transport early voters to emergencies only.

 - Ban distributing food and drink to people waiting in line to vote.